benjaehyun/react-component-library/README.md

 # Common Component Library

-A carefully curated collection of robust, reusable React components designed for rapid application development.
-This library provides production-ready components with placeholder support and consistent styling.
+A collection of reusable React components designed for rapid application development.
+This library provides production-ready components with placeholder support and consistent styling, using a variety of libraries and tools.
+Currently the project provides a Javascript and Typescript version of a variety of components in different contexts, including: vanilla CSS & JSX/TSX, TailwindCSS, MaterialUI, and ShadCN.

 ## Features